LEETESH42/Task-Tracker/README.md

 # Task-Tracker
-TaskMate is a simple task management application that allows users to create, manage, and track their todos.
+TaskTarcker is a simple task management application that allows users to create, manage, and track their todos.
 The application is built using Spring Boot for the backend API and React for the frontend.

 # Features
 - User authentication: Users can sign up and log in to their accounts.